- Austin added 25,400 net new jobs, growth of 2.4%, in the 12 months ending in May, making Austin the 11thfastest growing major metro.

 The Austin metropolitan area added 25,400 net new jobs, or 2.4%, in the 12 months ending in May, according to Friday's releases of preliminary Current Employment Statistics (CES) payroll jobs numbers by the Texas Workforce Commission (TWC) and the U.S. Bureau of Labor Statistics (BLS).

 Austin’s 2.4% growth makes it the 11th best performing among the 50 largest metro areas.
 Dallas and Houston, gaining 3.4% and 2.6% respectively, made the top ten.
 San Antonio and Fort Worth, gaining 1.8% and 1.7% respectively, ranked 22nd and 25th.
-[See a "Sidebar" at the end of this page for comments about signals that the monthly CES estimates may be currently understating job growth in Austin.]
+(See a SIDEBAR at the bottom of this page for comments about signals that the monthly CES estimates may be currently understating job growth in Austin.)

 For the year ending in May, private sector growth in the Austin MSA is 2.8%, or 24,900 jobs, with all private industry divisions adding jobs.
 Austin's sizable government sector (17% of jobs) grew by only 500 jobs or 0.3%, thus bringing the overall growth rate to 2.4%.